niquola/strong_concerns/README.md

 Gem **strong_concerns** is technically helping you to create concerns in a right way.

+For dependency tracing you should turn on role before usage!

 ## Installation

 Add this line to your application's Gemfile: